Tilt [also known as Beaten]

 Ailís Ní Ríain’s first play, Tilt (also known as Beaten) has received five international professional productions and been translated into French, Swedish and German.

-TILT is published by Nick Hern Books and Rowohlt [German translation] The French translation of Tilt will be available in Autumn 2021.
+TILT is published by Nick Hern Books and Rowohlt [German translation] The French translation of Tilt is published by L’Arche.

 Sweden (in repertory at Stadsteater, Gothenberg), Ireland (Granary, Cork), England (Unity, Liverpool), Germany (in repertory at Deutsches Theatre, Berlin) and Scotland (Citizen’s, Glasgow).

-Three siblings, a girl and two boys, endlessly reiterate the terrible details of their childhood.
-They are trapped for ever in an obsessive need to remember and relive their treatment at the hands of a sadistic father who brutalised not only the three children but also his ever-uncomplaining wife – who herself eventually succumbed to the drink.
+Three siblings, a girl and two boys, endlessly reiterate the details of their childhood.
+Trapped for ever in an obsessive need to remember, relive and revolt.

 “A perfectly-pitched piece of theatre that features heart-stopping performances… it promises a fine future for a writer who has only recently turned to theatre, after an early career as a composer and poet that has clearly influenced every breath and intonation of this intense and musical piece of drama.” – The Scotsman